thomasgrz/study-app-expressjs/README.md

 This will change it to real time.

-This application is currently under production as I am working on adding user authentication with PassportJS and data aggregation with PostgreSQL.
+This application is currently under development as I am working on adding user authentication with PassportJS and data aggregation with PostgreSQL.